leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

     preconfigured.
     6. General and validation functions that can be easily reused in other projects.
+    7. Polyfills already preconfigured.

 ## Dependencies
-It depends on Node.js.
-The package.json file is included.
+It depends on Node.js, but what runs in it are the socket server and the npm tasks.
+The generated code will run on Adobe applications.

+Having a MySQL database server is only necessary if you need communication with one.
+If your scripts do not access a database, you do not need it.

 ## Folder structure
 ```